-Public service was a way of life for Jacqueline and her family.
+Public service is a way of life for Jacqueline and her family.
 She was raised on a farm in Burgin, where her family owned a small business.
-This experience taught her to offer a hand up to those in need and, as a result, she has devoted her personal and professional life to serving her community.
+This experience taught her to offer a hand up to those in need and, as a result, has devoted her personal and professional life to serving her community.
 She is a tireless advocate for public education and a strong proponent of young women stepping into leadership roles.

 As a high school basketball coach, Jacqueline led her teams to five consecutive record-breaking seasons and one appearance in the Sweet 16.
 She earned regional Coach of the Year honors in 2015.

 Jacqueline's leadership doesn't end in the classroom or on the court.
 Her experience as an alumna of Emerge Kentucky drove her to found her own nonprofit, Lead Kentucky, in 2013.
 Lead Kentucky ensures Kentucky's college women are prepared, encouraged, and empowered to seek leadership positions on their campuses and later in their professional fields.
 Since its inception, Lead Kentucky has empowered 50 campus ambassadors with 29 different majors on more than a dozen college campuses.